aghoshpro/OntoRaster/README.md

 - This demo utilised 25 districts and 105 sub-districts of Munich as our vector data, downloaded from [arcgis](https://www.arcgis.com/home/item.html?id=369c18dfc10d457d9d1afb28adcc537b).

-- This demo also utilised municipalities in Sweden, Bavaria (Germany), and South Tyrol (Italy) as **_Regions_** or Areas of Interest (AOI).
-The vector data comprises approx 500 distinct regions with varying geometry features with other attributes, taken from [Global Administrative Areas (GADM)](https://gadm.org/download_country.html) database.
+- This demo also utilised municipalities in Sweden, Bavaria (Germany), and South Tyrol (Italy) as **Areas of Interest (AOI)** which comprises approx 500 distinct regions with varying geometry features with other attributes.
+Check this [branch](https://github.com/aghoshpro/OntoRaster/tree/ontoraster/Paper%40RuleML'24) to find more details.

 - Stored in three separate tables such as `dist_25`, `dist_105`, `region_bavaria`, `region_sweden`, `region_south_tyrol` in **VectorTablesDB** database inside **PostgreSQL** with spatial extension **PostGIS**.
 Snapshot of first three tablse are displayed below,